How Much Buttercream Do I Need?

 The size, shape, and number of cake layers will impact how much frosting you need.

-In general, I find one batch or about 6 cups of frosting is the perfect amount for a 7-inch or 8-inch layer cake that’s decorated with buttercream swirls on top.
+In general, I find that one batch or about 6 cups of frosting is the perfect amount for a 7-inch or 8-inch layer cake that’s decorated with buttercream swirls on top.

 I usually have a tiny bit left over, but it’s just about right.
 This makes sense based on my calculations below!